 Are you passionate about rehabilitating criminals and reforming criminal behaviour?

-Our MSc Forensic Psychology programme will not only give you the knowledge and skills you need but will also turn you into an innovative and creative leader and practitioner.
-Throughout your time on this course you’ll experience hands-on learning, working with offenders on treatment and rehabilitation programmes, and have the opportunity to be involved in psychological interventions.
+Our MSc Forensic Psychology course will not only give you the knowledge and skills you need to practice effectively, but will also turn you into an innovative and creative leader in your chosen specialism.
+Throughout your time on our course you’ll master eight core competencies which will help develop you into a professional and effective forensic psychologist.

 Why study this subject?